Skip to main content

 Gau, Relm, and Strago can use monster abilities, each in a different way.
 Strago, an old man, is a blue mage (a class from FF5), which means if he witnesses a monster use an ability, he learns it after battle.
 Some blue spells are very powerful.

 Mog is a Moogle who dances.
 His ability is a twist on the geomancer from FF5.
-Whenever Mog fights on a terrain type he has not previously encountered, he learns its corresponding dances.
-The dance's possible effects are thematically tied to the terrain type selected.
+Whenever Mog fights on a terrain type he has not previously encountered, he learns its corresponding dance.
 He can use any dance he’s learned in any battle: it turns the background into that type for the rest of the battle.
-For example, the snowfield dance can cause snowball, avalanche, snare, or arctic hare.
+For example, the snowfield dance randomly causes snowball, avalanche, snare, or arctic hare.

 Shadow is a ninja who can throw stars and elemental scrolls.
 His dog, Interceptor, sometimes randomly attacks or defends.
 Shadow pops in and out of the story at various points, because he marches to the beat of his own drum.
 The second time you encounter him, again at a bar (his theme music is western-tinged) you can recruit him if you happen to have brought only three party members.
 If you don’t wait for him till the very last second when the world is about to be destroyed, you permanently lose him!

 Setzer is a gambler and the owner of the airship.
 He can play a slot machine in battle to trigger random effects, with a small chance of killing your own party instantly.
-The relic Heiji’s Jitte [Coin Toss] changes this to the Gil Toss ability, which turns money into damage, an ability the samurai had in FF5.
-Seltzer is the owner of the airship, who planned to kidnap the opera star.
+The relic Heiji’s Jitte [Coin Toss] changes this to the Gil Toss ability, which turns money into damage.
+Setzer is the rogue who planned to kidnap the opera star.

 Once Terra discovers her true nature, she gains the ability to temporarily transform into an Esper.
 Her stats are greatly enhanced while she remains in her “trance.”
 The longer you go without using this ability, the longer it will last when you finally do use it, so you want to save it for boss fights.